Last updated: June 10, 2025

 If passed, this law would require the Minister of Finance, within one year, to create a Canada-wide framework for the implementation of a Guaranteed Livable Basic Income.
 Simply put, this means that the federal government would need to put together the standards and plan from which it, along with the other levels of government, could create unconditional Basic Incomes in their jurisdictions.

-What won't Bills S-233 and C-223 do?
+What won't Bill S-206 do?

-These bills do not detail how the GLBI would work, precisely who would get it, or how much it would cost and be paid for.
+This bill does not detail how the GLBI would work, precisely who would get it, or how much it would cost and be paid for.
 What they do require is for the government to take the first crucial step to convene all the necessary stakeholders, hash out the many complicated issues, and make an actual plan so that provinces, territories and the federal government can move forward together and create a Basic Income.

 What’s the difference between these and previous Bills and Motions?